YuqiHuai/SORA-SVL/README.md

 1. Install Docker
 2. Clone the project
 3. Download assets needed from [Google Drive](https://drive.google.com/drive/folders/1bv02d29z4lSB9SWzCBTUt0GjAb876oSR?usp=sharing) and unzip them in `server/assets`. (preview, maps, plugins, vehicles, hdmaps)
+> Since the zip file for entire maps directory is too large, you will have to manually download map asset individually from the Google Drive folder.
+> Also, when downloading individual asset file, make sure there is no file extension.

 4. Create `.env` file for server and client following the template (should be same as template, change if you know what you are doing) (The template refers to `server/.env.template` and `client/.env.template`)
 5. Run `docker-compose up --build -d`
 6. Local SVL Cloud will be available at "http://localhost"